Kitten Magee: Plot summary

 In 2488, scientist Turbo Jones addresses the Supreme Earth Council as his research has indicated Earth will be destroyed by a meteor storm.
 His concerns are dismissed, so he plans to build the spaceship Wildcat to evacuate some of Earth's population, holding open interviews for potential crew members.
 One of those selected is Kitten Magee, formerly leader of the feminist World Campaign Against Male Domination, and an expert in both unarmed and armed combat - particularly using laser wrist-bands.
 She pledges her fortune of $20m, which she claims to have inherited from her father.
-She ensures her robotic assistant Crud gets her supply of life dust on board.
 The Wildcat is completed three years later and moves off to find a world suitable for colonisation shortly before Earth is destroyed ahead of Jones' prediction.
+Kitten claims to be 25, but unknown to the others on the Wildcat, is using "life dust" (hidden within Crud) to hide her true age, which although unspecified is possibly a thousand years old.

 After Joe Alien finds a planet with a suitable Earth-type atmosphere, four shuttles are sent down to the surface to escape.
 Magee took command of Wildcat 3, dispatched to the planet's tropical jungle.
 She insists on a hand-picked crew of her friends as back-up - science expert Doc Barnes, impulsive bazooka-toting Casandra Cardeti, tough Bonnie Fox and Aurora, as well as Crud.
 They soon find out the majority of the lifeforms in the jungle are hostile, though the group prove a match for them.
-Unknown to the others, Kitten is using life dust (secreted onboard Crud) to hide her true age, and claims to be 25.
 After another battle, they learn that some of those attacking them are actually robots, controlled by the obese, hostile Hobos.
 Finding his minions of little use, Hobos feigns being friendly and attempts to lead them into lethal situations; Kitten and her comrades survive however, and leads them to his city while continuing to hide his true nature.
 Once there, he attempts to kill Kitten, but the rest of the team breaks free, and discovers that the Hoboans attempted to wipe another civilisation to build their city, the Kirak.
 They strike an alliance with the surviving Kirak.
 Kitten meanwhile escapes with the help of Crud and eventually her team and the Kirak kill Hobos and overthrow his people.

 As the expedition continues, Casandra discovers Kitten's secret - though the others do not believe her.
 They come under attack from the savage Zxiiz, who attempt to trap them in their ship.
 While Kitten explores, the rest are caught by the Zxiiz and strapped into the Nightmare Machine.
 Aurora is turned into a giant maggot, but Kitten is able to force the Zxiiz into reversing the process as Kitten and her followers find themselves caught up in a three-way struggle between the Zxiiz, Zoowaas and the Skiggles as they continue to explore the jungle.

 Along with Jones, Loner and Joe Alien, Kitten was later kidnapped by an alien Gamemaster of the Glarzon race, and were forced into combat.
 However, the Glarzon released them after the quartet decimated the troops expected to kill them.